sarojbelbase/a-solus-repo/README.md

 ## Available Packages

+#### Visual Studio Code (Microsoft Version)

 | Package Name | Version | Last Updated | Whats New?
 |-|-|-|-|
 | visual-studio-code | 1.50.1 | 17th October | [Changelogs](https://github.com/microsoft/vscode/releases/tag/1.50.1) |

-#### Visual Studio Code (Microsoft Version)
+#### But Why?

 This is a official binary distribution from [*Microsoft*](https://code.visualstudio.com/) made for [*Solus Distribution*](https://getsol.us/home/).

-## But Why?

 The vscode available in the official Solus repository is an unofficial build made directly from the github.
 It's codenamed as `code-oss`.
 There are some proprietary features & APIs that are not accessible/available in that open-source version.
 Hence this package, with **unlimited power** for solus users.

 # Getting Started